Frequently Asked Questions

 How is AUW Governed?

 AUW is governed by a Board of Trustees, which is responsible for all aspects of the governance of the institution including appointment of the Chancellor and the Vice Chancellor.
 The Board of Trustees can number up to twenty-two (22) members, including two Government of Bangladesh officials serving as ex officio members.
 Trustees serve up to a maximum of two consecutive four-year terms.
 The University administration is led by the Office of the Vice Chancellor.
-Professor Nirmala Rao currently serves as Vice Chancellor of AUW.
+Dr. Rubana Huq currently serves as Vice Chancellor of AUW.

 What is AUW Support Foundation?

 AUW Support Foundation (AUWSF) is the principal source of funding mobilization for AUW.
 The first AUWSF was incorporated in 2002 as a 501(c)(3)-registered nonprofit organization based in Cambridge, Massachusetts, USA.
 It developed the academic, organizational, and financial plans for AUW and launched the University in 2008.
-There are similar groups or entities operating in Hong Kong, Japan, and the United Kingdom.
+There are similar groups or entities operating in Denmark, United Kingdom, Japan, and Hong Kong.

 Financials